- Company Approach

 Benetton Group is committed to prevent the generation of textile waste and not to waste the value of end-of-life garments.
 For this reason, it adopts a “make-to-order” production system, aimed at minimizing overstock.
 This is however reallocated in the secondary sales channels, as is the case for defective stock and production samples.

-At 31.12.2020 there are 28.000 items of obsolete goods in the warehouse, which will be managed through the appropriate channels.
-During 2020, no garments were incinerated or destroyed.
+As of 12.31.2021 there are 261,000 items of obsolete goods in the warehouse, which will be managed through the appropriate channels.
+During 2021, 9,332 garments were scrapped due to serious quality problems.

 Please, download here below the Benetton Group’s Policy on Waste and Recycling